Emperor Zhi of Han: Brief reign

 Empress Dowager Liang served as Emperor Zhi's regent, and while she overly trusted her brother Liang Ji, who was violent and corrupt, she herself was diligent and interested in governing the country well—in particular, entrusting much of the important matters to the honest official Li Gu (李固, who was Grand Commandant).
 For example, the agrarian rebellions that started during Emperors Shun and Chong's reigns were largely quelled in 145, after she selected the right generals to lead the armies.
 She also encouraged the young scholars from over the empire to come to the capital Luoyang to study at the national university.

 Emperor Zhi, as young as he was, was keenly aware of how much Liang Ji was abusing power (but befitting of a young child, not aware of how Liang Ji also had the power to do him harm), and on one occasion, at an imperial gathering, he blinked at Liang Ji and referred to him as "an arrogant general."
 Liang Ji became angry and concerned.
-In the summer of 146, he had his underlings poison a bowl of pastry soup and had it given to the emperor.
+In July 146, he had his underlings poison a bowl of pastry soup and had it given to the emperor.
 After the young emperor consumed the soup, he quickly suffered great pain, and he summoned Li immediately and also requested for water, believing that water would save him.
 However, Liang, who was by the emperor's side, immediately ordered that the emperor not be given any water, and the young emperor immediately died.
 Li advocated a full investigation, but Liang was able to have the investigation efforts suppressed.

 After Emperor Zhi's death, Liang Ji, under pressure by the key officials, was forced to summon a meeting of the officials to decide whom to enthrone as the new emperor.
 The officials were again largely in favor of Prince Suan, but Liang Ji was still concerned about how he would be difficult to control.
-Rather, he persuaded Empress Dowager Liang to make the 14-year-old Liu Zhi (劉志), the Marquess of Liwu, a great-grandson of Emperor Zhang, to whom Liang Ji's younger sister Liang Nüying (梁女瑩) was betrothed, emperor (as Emperor Huan).
+Rather, he persuaded Empress Dowager Liang (after he was persuaded by Cao Teng himself) to make the 14-year-old Liu Zhi (劉志), the Marquess of Liwu, a great-grandson of Emperor Zhang, to whom Liang Ji's younger sister Liang Nüying (梁女瑩) was betrothed, emperor (as Emperor Huan).

 Long after Emperor Zhi's death, in November 175, Emperor Ling bestowed on Emperor Zhi's mother Lady Chen the honorific title of Princess Xiao of Bohai, in recognition of her status as mother of an emperor.